Keith Anthony Morrison: Distinctions

-Morrison has earned many awards and distinctions, including the title of Commander in the Order of Distinction (CD), Jamaica, 2017; the Lifetime Achievement Award from the Brandywine Workshop, 2013; a Ford Foundation award; Danforth Foundation award; Bi-Centennial Award for Painting in Chicago; Award for Painting from the Organization of African States, 1979; Caribbean Biannual, 1994; 49th Venice Biennale, 2001; National Award for Educators in the Arts; "Caribbean person of the Bay Area," California, 1993; U.S. State Department Cultural Envoy to the Shanghai Biennale, 2008; and Fulbright Award, 2009.
+Morrison earned many awards and distinctions, including the title of Commander in the Order of Distinction (CD), Jamaica, 2017; the Lifetime Achievement Award from the Brandywine Workshop, 2013; a Ford Foundation award; Danforth Foundation award; Bi-Centennial Award for Painting in Chicago; Award for Painting from the Organization of African States, 1979; Caribbean Biannual, 1994; 49th Venice Biennale, 2001; National Award for Educators in the Arts; "Caribbean person of the Bay Area," California, 1993; U.S. State Department Cultural Envoy to the Shanghai Biennale, 2008; and Fulbright Award, 2009.

 Collections

 His works are included in public collections, including those of the National Gallery of Jamaica; the Cincinnati Art Museum; the Art Institute of Chicago; the Smithsonian American Art Museum in Washington, D.C.; the Pennsylvania Academy of the Fine Art in Philadelphia; the Philadelphia Museum of Art; the Corcoran Gallery of Art in Washington, D.C.; the National Museum of American Art; the Pérez Art Museum Miami; and the Museum of Modern Art in Monterrey, Mexico.